cylc/cylc-doc/src/user-guide/sharing-access-to-workflows.rst

                "default": "READ",  # Will have default read-only access },
            "user1": {  # for all ui-server owners, user1
-               "default": ["!ALL"],  # has no privilidges by default },  # No limit set, so all ui-server owners are unable to permit user1 },
+               "default": ["!ALL"],  # has no privileges by default },  # No limit set, so all ui-server owners are unable to permit user1 },
        "server_owner_1": {  # For specific UI Server owner, server_owner_1